October 8, 2023

-Understanding the PSA Blood Test
+Understanding PSA Blood Testing

 What Could Affect My PSA Level?

-Understanding My PSA Test Results
+Understanding PSA Test Results

 Interpreting your PSA test results involves more than just numbers.
 Raised PSA levels don't conclusively indicate prostate cancer, nor do normal PSA levels guarantee its absence.

 A normal PSA level is usually determined to be between 1-4ng/ml.
-However, this range might shift when considering age, the size of the prostate gland, and other health conditions.
+However, this range might shift when considering age, the size of the prostate gland and other health conditions.

 PSA levels tend to rise with age.
 Here's an adjusted breakdown based on age: